pavan-uppari/sde_sheet/docs/binary_trees/binary_trees.md

 ## Root to Leaf Paths

-**Problem Statement**: Given a Binary Tree, you need to find all the possible paths from the root node to all the leaf nodes of the binary tree.
+**❓**: Given a Binary Tree, you need to find all the possible paths from the root node to all the leaf nodes of the binary tree.

 **Example**: